 3. Growth and support go hand-in-hand

 So much has been said about trust and its value.
-But why is it synonymous with support in a relationship?
+But why is it synonymous with emotional support?
 Because when partners experience support in the absence of judgment, they place faith in each other.
 They become their most authentic selves while realizing their full potential.
 This level of comfort promotes honesty in the relationship too.

 Related Reading: 9 Expert Tips To Make A Relationship Last Forever

-A sense of security is a bear hug for your emotional health.
-Mutual support in a relationship tethers the partners to each other.
+Masculine and feminine energy is different.
+If the former likes to show support through acts of service, then the latter will show support through words of affirmation.
+Both are essential in keeping the relationship strong.
+It provides a sense of security which is like a bear hug for your emotional health.
+Mutual support between partners tethers the partners to each other.
 There’s no scope for trust issues, unhealthy jealousy, or manipulation.
 It’s truly liberating to date someone after letting go of emotional baggage.
-You can channel your energy quite productively when you aren’t thinking of who your boyfriend texted.
+You can channel your energy quite productively when you aren’t thinking of who your partner is texting.

-When there is support in a relationship, partners become each other’s homes.
+When there is support, partners become each other’s homes.
 They return to each other (or ‘touch base’ so to speak) and relax after a long day outside.
 Both of them stop worrying or overthinking about where they stand.
 Safety in a relationship is a solid foundation to build a life upon.

 6. Support yields motivation